Krupam-Patel/hull-white-pricer/README.md

-# hull-white-pricer

 # Hull-White Interest Rate Model Library

-This repository provides a set of Python modules to build discount curves, implement the Hull-White short rate model, simulate interest rate paths, price interest rate derivatives, and calibrate the model to market data.
-It is designed for quantitative finance practitioners and researchers interested in interest rate modeling and derivatives valuation.
+This repository provides a set of Python modules for building discount curves, implementing the Hull-White short rate model, simulating interest rate paths, pricing interest rate derivatives, and calibrating the model to market data.
+It is intended for quantitative finance practitioners and researchers focused on interest rate modeling and derivatives valuation.

 ---